Azide: Destruction by oxidation by nitrite

+(The parenthetical notation below marks the oxidation state of the nitrogen in each species.)

-Azide (−⅓) (the reductant, electron donor) is oxidized in N2 (0), nitrous oxide (N2O) (+1), or nitric oxide (NO) (+2) while nitrite (+3) (the oxidant, electron acceptor) is simultaneously reduced to the same corresponding species in each elementary redox reaction considered here above.
+Azide (−1/3) (the reductant, electron donor) is oxidized in N2 (0), nitrous oxide (N2O) (+1), or nitric oxide (NO) (+2) while nitrite (+3) (the oxidant, electron acceptor) is simultaneously reduced to the same corresponding species in each elementary redox reaction considered here above.
 The respective stability of the reaction products of these three comproportionation redox reactions is in the following order: N2 > N2O > NO, as can be verified in the Frost diagram for nitrogen.

 Applications

-In 2005, about 251 tons of azide-containing compounds were annually produced in the world, the main product being sodium azide.
+In 2005, about 251 tonnes of azide-containing compounds were annually produced in the world, the main product being sodium azide.

 Primary explosives and propellants

 Sodium azide NaN3 is the propellant in automobile airbags.
 It decomposes on heating to give nitrogen gas, which is used to quickly expand the air bag: